sgcjw/CDE4301_website/content/report/final_report.md

 For instance, if the PLC of PDS fails, the consequences can be severe.
 Because the system’s control logic requires each power channel to remain continuously energised by a digital HIGH signal from the PLC, the loss of this signal immediately de-energises all PLC-controlled relays.
 This results in a complete shutdown of all subsystems powered through these channels.
 Such a failure mode presents a significant operational risk to the USV and may even lead to the total loss of the vessel while at sea.

 **Lack of power status indications**:
-The current PDS lacks adequate power status monitoring and reporting capabilities.
-This deficiency makes it challenging to assess the health and performance of the power distribution system in real-time.
-Without proper monitoring, it becomes difficult to identify potential issues before they escalate into critical failures, leading to reduce in mission success rate.
+ST Engineering’s USVs currently operate under the principle that if a fault is not classified as critical, the vehicle will continue its mission.
+However, the existing PDS lacks adequate power-status monitoring and reporting capabilities.
+This limitation makes it difficult to assess the health and performance of the power distribution system in real time and to detect early signs of degradation or malfunction.
+As a result, non-critical issues may go unnoticed and remain unisolated from the main power network, allowing them to propagate into critical failures that ultimately reduce the overall mission success rate.

 ---

 ## 4. Design Statement
-Targeting the above identified problems, the design statement of this project are derived and summarised as:
+Targeting the above identified problems, the design statement of this project are summarised as:

 <div align="center">
     <b>